adem-dugalic/Book-project/README.md

 # Routes

-The complete documentation can be foun on swagger:
+The complete documentation can be found on swagger:

 ```
 http://localhost:8000/api-docs